Written by Carla Stamegna and Cemal Karakas,

 In their March 2018 report on big data, the ESAs state that the existing legislative requirements constitute an ‘already quite solid framework to mitigate the risks identified’.
 They also note that this framework will be further strengthened with the entry into application of several key pieces of legislation in the financial sector as well as in the data protection sector.
 The ESAs consequently consider that a legislative intervention at this point would be ‘premature’.

-In the field of virtual currencies, the EU has not yet adopted any specific regulation.
+The earliest and best known example of crypto-assets is crypto-currencies, a special type of virtual currencies.
+In this field, the EU has not yet adopted any specific regulation.
 However, following up on a June 2017 Commission report, in December 2017, European legislators agreed to extend the scope of the Anti-money-laundering Directive to virtual currency exchanges and wallet providers.
-Member States must bring the laws, regulations and administrative provisions necessary to comply with this directive into force by 10 January 2020.

 Fintech action plan and crowdfunding